-The Board of Directors believes that one of its most important responsibilities is to oversee how management manages the various risks the Company faces and has delegated primary responsibility for overseeing the Company's Enterprise Risk Management (ERM) program to the Audit Committee.
-It is management's responsibility to manage risk and bring the most material risks to the Company to the attention of the Audit Committee and the Board of Directors.
-The Company's head of internal audit, who reports functionally to the Audit Committee, facilitates the ERM program under the sponsorship of our Executive Leadership Team, which includes our current named executive officers (NEOs) and other senior leaders overseeing the Company's various key functions and business segments.
-Enterprise risks are identified and prioritized by management, and each risk is assigned by the Board to a Board committee or the full Board for oversight based on the nature of the risk area and the committee's charter.
+The Board believes that one of its most important responsibilities is to oversee how the Company's Executive Leadership Team, which includes our current named executive officers (NEOs) and other senior leaders, manages the various risks the Company faces and has delegated primary responsibility for overseeing the Company's Enterprise Risk Management (ERM) program to the Audit Committee.
+It is management's responsibility to manage risk and bring the most material risks the Company faces to the attention of the Audit Committee and the Board.
+The Company's head of internal audit, who reports functionally to the Audit Committee, facilitates the ERM program under the sponsorship of our Executive Leadership Team.
+Enterprise risks are identified and prioritized by management, and each material risk is assigned by the Board to a Board committee or the full Board for oversight based on the nature of the risk area and the committee's charter.
 The committee or full Board agendas include discussions of individual risk areas throughout the year.
-Additionally, the Audit Committee agendas include periodic updates on the ERM process.
+Additionally, the Audit Committee agendas include periodic updates on the ERM program.

-The Audit Committee regularly reviews treasury risks (liquidity and debt), financial and accounting, legal, tax and compliance risks, information technology security risks and other risk management activities.
-In addition, the Compensation Committee considers risks related to succession planning and the attraction and retention of talent as well as risks relating to the design of compensation programs and arrangements.
-The Compensation Committee also reviews compensation and benefit plans affecting Endo employees in addition to those applicable to our executive officers.
-The full Board considers strategic risks and opportunities and regularly receives detailed reports from the committees regarding risk oversight in their respective areas of responsibility.
+The Audit Committee regularly reviews, in consultation with third party advisors as appropriate, risks and risk management activities relating to liquidity, debt, financial, accounting, legal, tax, compliance, information technology security and other matters.
+The Compensation Committee considers risks related to succession planning and the attraction and retention of talent as well as risks relating to the design of compensation programs and arrangements.
+The Compensation Committee also reviews compensation and benefit plans affecting Endo's executive officers and other employees.
+The full Board considers strategic risks and opportunities and regularly receives detailed reports from its committees regarding risk oversight in their respective areas of responsibility.